 Even better, Rigor holds that performance data for 2 years.
 This allows your teams baseline, benchmark, review (including retroactively reviewing past data), report, and compare and contrast your data month-over-month or even year-over-year.

-For a mature business with performance monitoring needs that go beyond the most basic, the automation of this process can save time, money, and frustration while delivering the depth of data that is necessary to make the proper adjustments and improve the user experience.
+For a mature business with performance monitoring needs that go beyond what is necessary, the automation of this process can save time, money, and frustration while delivering the depth of data that is needed to make the proper adjustments and improve the user experience.

 Multi-step user flows and business transactions can often be too complex to manage manually.